 - Hava Nagila – Hebrew.
 A Jewish song traditionally sung at weddings.

 - Hora – Yiddish/Hebrew.
-The traditional dance that occurs during an Ashkenazi Jewish wedding.
+A traditional dance that occurs during an Ashkenazi Jewish wedding.

 - Kallah – Hebrew.
 The bride.